aiidateam/aiida-core/docs/source/examples/structure_tutorial.rst

 masses is stored in the module :py:mod:`aiida.common.constants`, in the ``elements`` dictionary.

-Moreover, in the :py:class:`~aiida.orm.data.structure.StructureData` class of AiiDA we also support the storage of crystal structures with alloys, vacancies or partial occupancies.
+Moreover, in the :py:class:`~aiida.orm.node.data.structure.StructureData` class of AiiDA we also support the storage of crystal structures with alloys, vacancies or partial occupancies.
 In this case, the argument of the parameter ``symbols``